adinhodovic/wagtail-resume/README.md

 Head over to the Wagtail admin and create your resume!

 Weasyprint generates PDFs using the absolute URL of a resume which consists of the hostname, port and path.
 Therefore don't forget to configure your site's host and path in the Wagtail admin interface which is located in settings -> sites.
-E.g running locally the host should be localhost and the port should be 8000 (or whichever port you develop locally with).
+E.g when running the server locally the host should be localhost and the port should be 8000 (or whichever port you develop locally with).

 ## Default Fields